f4tq/ethos-systemd/Draining.md

 > Note: it is *very* important that the node re-establish itself *after* reboot *before* unlock reboot.

 ### [drain.sh](http://github.com/f4tq/ethos-systemd/tree/feature/drain-submission/v1/util/drain.sh) script
 CLI with mulitple options available for standalone use.
-It's primary callers are update-os.sh and booster-drain.sh.
+It's primary callers are skopos.sh and booster-drain.sh.

 #### options

 ##### drain
 The primary option.
-This script usually called by booster-drain.sh or update-os.sh.
+This script usually called by booster-drain.sh or skopos.sh.
 The *drain* takes optional value that which gets used as the host lock value by etcd-locks.
 It is useful to use a verb to describe what called for drain.   drain values:
 - *DRAIN*
 The default.
 - *REBOOT*
-Value passed by update-os.sh when invoking `drain.sh drain REBOOT`
+Value passed by skopos.sh when invoking `drain.sh drain REBOOT`
 - *BOOSTER*
 Value passed by booster-drain.sh.
 Ex. `drain.sh drain BOOSTER`